 We all dream of coming up with that killer video idea that will break the internet.

-And an infamous ‘sewer monster’ campaign me and my mate Kenny (more of whom later) delivered for a water company, certainly qualifies.
+And an infamous ‘sewer monster’ campaign my mate Kenny and I delivered for a water company, certainly qualifies.

 I was asked me to come up with a campaign to encourage households not to flush so-called ‘disposable’ wipes down the loo.
 These things are kryptonite to sewers, as they clump together, block the pipes and cause all sorts of unmentionable goo to come back up from the depths.